-This course is designed for development of Professional Vocalist that in demanded in the field of musician.
+This course is designed for development of Professional Vocalists that are in demand in the field of musicians.

 MU 395 Gospel Music History

 This course provides a music genre in Christian music.
 Focusing on the creation, performance, significance, and even the definition of gospel music varies according to culture and social context.